-Hello it’s me, Bad to the Blonde – Dani on the Daily.
+Hello, it’s me Bad to the Blonde.
 I’m a bachelorette in a big, hot city.
 I’m single.
 I’m adventurous and I’m daring.
 My last relationship lacked good, honest adventure.
 It made me lose and almost forget who I was.
 It changed me into somebody that I was not.
 Those years with a certain someone, I would pay to get back.
 I would take it all back.
 I don’t regret things.
 I don’t regret taking chances in love.
 I don’t regret taking risks.
 But I sure as hell regret losing myself for someone who didn’t deserve me.
 That regret makes me angry and hungry for adventure.

 What doesn’t kill you makes you stronger.